camillefrayssinhes/thepandassurfers.github.io/index.md

 In the following, we want to investigate the reciprocal relationships between the fluctuations of the Apple stock market and media coverage related to this company.
 We explore the Quotebank data set and filter out any quotes that are not related to the company, the products or its direction board.
 We then combine it with informations on Apple stock market, collected with the Yahoo Finance API.

 What is the role of the media coverage in explaining stock market fluctuations ?
-[Firstly, we will examine who are the individuals who have influence over potential customers.
-Do these influencers have an impact on the company image and eventually, on the stock market ?] À MODIFIER.
-Then, we will ask what is the influence of the people's opinions about Apple expressed in the media on the stock market ?
+Firstly, we will ask what is the influence of the people's opinions about Apple expressed in the media on the stock market ?
+Then, we will examine who are the individuals who have influence over potential customers.
+Do these influencers have an impact on the company image and eventually, on the stock market ?
 The aim is to obtain insights on the interplay between the media coverage and the Apple stock market fluctuations.

 ### Why Apple ?
 {% include world_map_apple_stores.html %}